cube3power/atsd/rule-engine/README.md

     percentile(95) > 80 && stdev() < 10
 ```

-The window changes its status once the expression returns a boolean value different from the previous iteration.
+The window changes its state once the expression returns a boolean value different from the previous iteration.

-## Window Status
+## Window State

-Windows are stateful.
+[Windows](window.md) are stateful.
 Once the expression for a given window evaluates
-to `TRUE`, it is maintained in memory with status `OPEN`.
-On subsequent `TRUE`
+to `true`, it is maintained in memory with state `OPEN`.
+On subsequent `true`
-evaluations for the same window, the status is changed to `REPEAT`.
+evaluations for the same window, the state is changed to `REPEAT`.
 When the expression
-finally changes to `FALSE`, the status is set to `CANCEL`.
+finally changes to `false`, the state is set to `CANCEL`.
 The window state is
 not stored in the database and windows are recreated with new data if
 ATSD is restarted.
-Maintaining the status in memory while the condition
+Maintaining the state in memory while the condition
-is `TRUE` enables de-duplication and improves throughput.
+is `true` enables de-duplication and improves throughput.

 ## Actions

-Actions can be programmed to execute on window status changes, for example on `OPEN`
-status or on every n-th `REPEAT` status occurrence.
+Actions can be programmed to execute on window state changes, for example on `OPEN` state or on every n-th `REPEAT` state occurrence.

+Supported Response Actions

+* Email Notification
+* Web Notification: webhook, Slack, Discord, Telegram, AWS SNS, custom endpoint.
+* System Command Execution
+* Logging: file, network, database

 ## Window Types